The rise of 'modest' fashion

 London print expert Mary Katrantzou's collection will be available on The Modist too.
 "My collections have never been about being physically revealing, but rather, revealing the aesthetic and personality of our women," reflects Katrantzou.

-The market potential within the modest fashion segment is vast, and projected to reach a value of $484 billion by 2019, according to The Modist's own research.
+The market potential within the modest fashion sector is vast, and projected to reach a value of $484 billion by 2019, according to The Modist's own research.

-Chief operating officer Lisa Bridgett was immediately drawn be part of what she calls a "global sisterhood," of strong, experienced, intelligent women from diverse backgrounds working in London and Dubai working on The Modist.
+Chief operating officer Lisa Bridgett was immediately drawn to being part of what she calls a "global sisterhood," of strong, experienced, intelligent women from diverse backgrounds working in London and Dubai working on The Modist.
 "It was the most easily explicable concept, and it resonated almost instantaneously with me."

 Guenez has seized the moment with her message of inclusiveness.
 "At a moment when much is being made of our differences, it's an amazing moment to launch.
 Talking about how much we all have in common as women is our raison d'être."